NanoBreeze/Bluefin-Compiler/README.md

 **Semantics**: A variable declaration (without the `= *expr*) will be assigned a default value of 0 or false if it's a built-in type.
 If the variable is a struct, then all member will be set to 0 or false, and recursively for member structs.

+## 5 Statements

+A statement specifies an action to be performed.
+It can either contain expressions or are themselves expressions.
+There are four types of statements

+### 5.1 Block

+**Syntax**: { *declaration-list* *statement-list* }

+**Description**: Blocks contain declarations or other statements, grouping them into one unit.
+A block also represents a scope.

+### 5.2 Expression statement

+**Syntax**: *expr* ;

+As its name implies, an expression statement is literally an expression followed by a semicolon.
+The most important ones are assignment and function calls.

+### 5.3 If statement

+**Syntax**: if ( *expr* ) { *statments* } [ else { *statement* } ]

+**Semantics**: The expression must evaluate to a bool type.
+To solve the 'dangling else' problem, each else is associated with its closest if.

+### 5.4 While statement

+**Syntax**: while ( *expr* ) { *loop-body* }

+**Semantics**: The expression must evaluate to a bool type.
+The loop body comprises of statements and executes continuously until the expression evaluates to false.

+### 5.5 Return statement

+**Syntax**: return *expr*?

+**Constraints**:  <br />
+If a function's return type is void:
+- a return statement cannot contain an expression
+- a return statement is also optional

+If a function's return type isn't void:
+- A return statement with an expression must be included.
+The value of the expression is the returned value of the function.
+- In addition, return statements without an expression are prohibited

+### 5.6 Break statement

+**Constraints**: A break statement can appear only in a loop body.

+**Semantics**: A break statement terminates execution of the smallest enclosing while statement (so no more loop iterations.

+### 5.7 Continue statement

+**Constraints**: A continue statement can appear only in a loop body.

+**Semantics**: A continue statement causes the program to jump to the end of its loop body (equivalent to immediately before the }, so the loop can be executed again).